tulz-app/stringdiff/README.md

 Additionally, the following is implemented on top of it:

-* interpretation of the algorithms output
+* interpretation of the algorithm's output
 * customizable formatting of the interpreted result into a string (with a few provided out of the box formatters)
 * additional transformations for when the input is expected to be a sequence of tokens (`TokenDiff`)